Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Charity & Public WorkGovernment & PoliticsIndustry & CommerceNotable Buildings.
 In addition, it is included in the Lafayette’s Farewell Tour series list.
 A significant historical date for this entry is November 20, 1824.

 Location.
 38° 18.186′ N, 77° 27.596′ W. Marker is in Fredericksburg, Virginia.
-Marker can be reached from Princess Anne Street (Business U.S. 17) just south of William Street, on the left when traveling south.
+It can be reached from Princess Anne Street (Business U.S. 17) just south of William Street, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 909 Princess Anne St, Fredericksburg VA 22401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this
+At least 8 other markers are within walking distance of this marker

 The Second Town Hall Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), April 12, 2020
+Photographed by Devry Becker Jones (CC0), April 12, 2020

 2. The Second Town Hall Marker

-marker.
-Market Square (here, next to this marker); Auction Block (within shouting distance of this marker); Center of Eighteenth Century Urban Life (within shouting distance of this marker); Emancipation Proclamation Memorial (within shouting distance of this marker); St. George's Graveyard (within shouting distance of this marker); Historic Footsteps (within shouting distance of this marker); Site of Barton House (within shouting distance of this marker); Constitutional Crisis (within shouting distance of this marker).
+: A different marker also named Market Square (here, next to this marker); Presented to the City of Fredericksburg (a few steps from this marker); Lafayette's Tour (within shouting distance of this marker); Center of Eighteenth Century Urban Life (within shouting distance of this marker); Emancipation Proclamation Memorial (within shouting distance of this marker); St. George's Graveyard (within shouting distance of this marker); Historic Footsteps (within shouting distance of this marker); Site of Barton House (within shouting distance of this marker).
 Touch for a list and map of all markers in Fredericksburg.

 Related marker.
 Click here for another marker that is related to this marker.
-This marker has replaced the linked marker.
+This marker

 The Second Town Hall image.
 Click for full size.

-Photographed By Bradley Owen, October 17, 2016
+Photographed by Bradley Owen, October 17, 2016

 3. The Second Town Hall